MHMITHUN/WeatherAPI-Suite-Performance-Test-JMeter/README.md

 ### 1. Project Objective

-This project, designed by an SQA professional, demonstrates a robust and scalable performance test plan for the `weatherapi.com` API using Apache JMeter.
+This project, designed by Md.
+Mahamudul Hasan, demonstrates a robust and scalable performance test plan for the `weatherapi.com` API using Apache JMeter.
 The goal is to simulate realistic user loads and analyze system performance, focusing on dynamic test execution, data parameterization, and advanced validation.

 ---